ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 - Supports Kraken2 or KrakenUniq for read classification.
 - Supports HISAT2 or Bowtie2 for host filtering.
-- Automatically builds the latest MicrobialDB nucleotide and protein Kraken2 databases (or KrakenUniq [nucleotide only]).
+- Automatically builds the latest MicrobialDB nucleotide and protein Kraken2 databases (or for KrakenUniq nucleotide onl).
 MicrobialDB consists of archaea, bacteria, viral, human, UniVec_Core, and eukaryotic pathogen genomes (EuPathDBv54) with contaminants removed.
 - Includes the option to do a second pass Kraken2 protein translated search of the unclassified reads from the Kraken2 first pass and combining the report results before feeding into Bracken.
-- Properly handles TCGA WGS merged BAMs with mixed PE/SE reads and multiple read lengths when needed by splitting them into read group level FASTQs and processing data through the pipeline at read group level before aggregating the Bracken count results back to GDC BAM level.
+- Properly handles TCGA WGS merged BAMs with mixed PE/SE reads and multiple read lengths by splitting them into read group level FASTQs and processing data through the pipeline at read group level before aggregating the Bracken count results back to GDC BAM level.

 See [References](#references) for the general basis for this pipeline and more information.